codemismatch/rubylearning/content/pages/tutorials/ruby-symbols.md

     url: /tutorials/ruby-names/
 ---

-> Adapted from Satish Talim’s Ruby Symbols lesson.
+> Adapted from Satish Talim's Ruby Symbols lesson.

 Symbols are lightweight, immutable identifiers prefixed with a colon (e.g., `:action`, `:line_items`).
-Think of the colon as saying “the thing named …”.
+Think of the colon as saying "the thing named ...".
 Ruby auto-interns symbols so each unique spelling corresponds to exactly one object for the duration of the program.

 ### Strings vs symbols

 - Strings carry content; multiple string literals with the same characters are distinct objects.
-- Symbols represent identity; each unique symbol exists once in Ruby’s symbol table.
+- Symbols represent identity; each unique symbol exists once in Ruby's symbol table.

 Use strings when you care about the text itself, and symbols when you just need consistent names or keys.